Let’s Activate the Way Back Machine: The History of Twitter in Pictures

 All thanks to the excessive media coverage and the influence of several notable celebrities, Twitter has emerged from a simple start-up that has less than 100 users to one of the world’s most popular micro-blogging platform on the world wide web with over 22 millions unique visitors from the United States in June.
 Despite the fact that 60% of users quit after using a month, Twitter’s ever-reaching growth still continues on an upward trend.

-In this post, I’ve gathered information from various sources around the web such as the official Twitter blog, Wikipedia and Mashable to show you guys The History of Twitter (March 21 2006 – Today).
+In this post, I’ve gathered information from various sources around the web such as the official Twitter blog and Wikipedia to present you guys The History of Twitter (March 21 2006 – Today).
 Let’s activate the way back machine!

 Jack Dorsey first introduced the idea of a service that used SMS to tell small groups what an individual was doing, partly inspired by TXTMob to the other employees at Odeo, a podcasting company.